- Multi County Agent

 - Possible areas of study include subjects pertinent to duties, responsibilities, and bail law.

 - Eight (8) hours annually.

-- Continuing education requirements are provided by the Oklahoma Bondsman Association.
+- Continuing education requirements are available from approved providers.

 - At least Twenty-one (21) years of age